Quanisha704/Software-Engineering-Project/README.md

 ### Overview

-An app where users can enter and update important medical information
+An app where users are able to connect with their family.

 ### Technologies required (besides typical Hackbright tech stack)

-Still researching
+- Calendar API (still researching to see which one)
+- Dropbox API  (Still researching to see if I'm going to use this)

 ### Data
 - User email, password
-- First and Last name
-- Medications
-- Allergies
-- Emergency Contacts
+- Events (event name, location and time if any, type of event)
+- Profile (name, contact information, current location )
 - There will be much more data stored

 ### Roadmap

 #### MVP

-- Users will be able to create a signup, login and create a profile
+- Users will be able to create to signup, login and create a profile
-- Users will be able to update records
+- Users will be able to view upcoming events in the calendar
-- Users will be able to share medical information
+- Users will be able to share items (pictures, links, documents)
+- Users will be able request event to be added to calendar via Admin

 #### 2.0

-- List 1–3 2.0 features
+- Make easy UI

 #### 3.0

-- List as many nice-to-have features as you'd like
+- React???
+- Video/ Chat feature

 ### Notes